 European HPC users are not a homogeneous body, but span a broad spectrum of skills, knowledge, and experience in developing and using HPC and quantum applications.
 The challenges now faced are centred around preparing existing applications (academic and commercial) for the known EuroHPC architectures and designing new algorithms, methods, and applications that run and scale to match future hardware developments and are fit to tackle upcoming scientific challenges.
-Application software development is a long-term effort and constant improvements are needed to maintain the relevance of applications.
+Application software development is a long-term effort, and constant improvements are needed to maintain the relevance of applications.
+The goal of these activities is to have a rich set of commonly used applications in key scientific domains, spanning existing users as well as emerging ones, readily and efficiently available on EuroHPC systems.

 The JU has already funded several Centres of Excellence (CoEs) for HPC Applications and launched a call to support algorithm development to prepare for the post-exascale era.
+The JU should continue to provide support for the coherent, domain-focused expertise for user training and support and for the user-driven development and optimization of next-generation algorithms and applications.

-To address the challenges associated with the increasing complexity of software development on heterogeneous HPC architectures, the general shortage of skilled developers and the general objective of achieving more modular, sustainable, reusable, reliable and higher quality software, the JU shall:
+To address the challenges associated with the increasing complexity of software development on heterogeneous HPC architectures, the general shortage of skilled developers and the general objective of achieving more modular, sustainable, reusable, reliable, secure, and higher quality software, the JU shall:

-- Provide continuous support to the development and improvement of important applications in a wide range of scientific and industrial areas - Prioritise the usability and accessibility to the EuroHPC systems, in particular for new users and key areas such as Artificial intelligence and Digital Twins, with tools and methods aimed at widening the access to different systems and architectures while ensuring performance and portability of the applications. - Promote modularisation of applications by identifying common software building blocks and supporting their redesign using specialised software libraries to exploit synergies between applications and simplify the development of new applications - Prioritise the development of software libraries for applications to accelerate application readiness for new architecture and address horizonal and cross-cutting elements, such as artificial intelligence and energy efficiency. - Support new usage methodologies for interactive execution and elastic scheduling for dynamic allocation of resources based on workloads, in particular for AI workloads. - Support the harmonisation of programming models and concepts, quality standards as well as best practices in software engineering. - Address the challenges and limitations arising from legacy code present in many applications
+- Provide continuous support to the development and improvement of important applications in a wide range of scientific and industrial areas. - Promote modularisation of applications by identifying common software building blocks and supporting their redesign using specialised software libraries to exploit synergies between applications and simplify the development of new applications.

+- Prioritise the development of software libraries for applications to accelerate application readiness for new architecture and address horizonal and cross-cutting elements, such as artificial intelligence and energy efficiency. - Support new usage methodologies for interactive execution and elastic scheduling for dynamic allocation of resources based on workloads, in particular for AI workloads. - Support the harmonisation of programming models and concepts, quality standards as well as best practices in software engineering. - Address the challenges and limitations arising from legacy code present in many applications.
+HPC for numerical simulation, unlike younger AI area, has a strong and complex applications and software basis.
+Tools and support have to be put in place for their porting, adaptation and re-engineering, and whenever possible further optimisation - not all codes and components can be fully rewritten. - Improve application security. enforce access control, isolation of workloads, code signature, containerisation, safe distribution of certified software and applications.

-2.4.1 HPC Applications
+2.6.1 HPC and AI Applications

-Through this pillar of activity, EuroHPC JU aims at achieving excellence and maintain European world-leadership in HPC and quantum applications that are key for European science, industry, and the public sector.
+Through this pillar of activity, EuroHPC JU aims at achieving excellence and maintain European world-leadership in HPC, AI and quantum applications that are key for European science, industry, and the public sector.
 Scientific and industrial HPC codes, applications, and software packages in key areas for Europe shall be codesigned, developed, ported, and optimised to fully exploit the performance of current and future computing systems.
-They will also need to integrate the worlds of simulation and AI to facilitate hybrid workloads, such as AI-enabled simulations or larger workflows consisting of alternating AI/ML and HPC steps.
+Also, novel scientific methods will need to be integrated.
+They will also need to integrate the worlds of simulation and AI to facilitate hybrid workloads, such as AI-enabled simulations or larger workflows consisting of alternating AI/ML and HPC steps